Paperwork for DJ Insurance, Electrical Safety (PAT) and more..

-Whilst most suppliers operate in a safe and responsible manner, some will cut corners on set-up and their operations.
+Most suppliers operate in a safe and responsible manner.
+However some will cut corners on set-up and their operations.

 A method statement is simply a statement of how the supplier will operate.
 For a typical DJ, this would entail describing their approach to setting up, the equipment they will use and generally how they run the night.

 The venue will review this, and give feedback if there is any problems.
 A good example would be if the DJ was providing a large lighting rig and the venue was unsure of the suitability due to poor access.